xitu/gold-miner/article/2021/all-you-need-to-know-about-higher-order-functions-in-javascript.md

 console.log(sum);
 ```

-Let’s first understand what **total argument** is:- Total argument is the previous value returned by `reduce()` function, now when the `reduce()` will run for the first time there will be no previous returned value therefore for the first time `total argument` is equal to the initialValue(remember the second argument that we passed into `reduce()`).
+Let’s first understand what **total argument** is: Total argument is the previous value returned by `reduce()` function, now when the `reduce()` will run for the first time there will be no previous returned value therefore for the first time `total argument` is equal to the initialValue(remember the second argument that we passed into `reduce()`).

 Now we also haven’t used the initialValue in our example, so what is that **when we don’t pass initialValue, the reduce() method skips the first element of the numArray becomes the value of total argument**.